ImogenWren/ImogenWren/README.md

 - [Imogen Wren Studios -  Github](https://github.com/imogen-wren-studios) - Analog & Digital Audio, Lighting & Artistic Projects

 ## About Me
+- Name: Imogen Wren. <br>
+- Pronouns: She/Her. <br>

 I am an an Embedded Systems developer who works in the Educational Sector.
 My work is often focussed on simplifying and communicating embedded engineering concepts in ways that I hope approachable to people with varying amounts of experience in embedded system development.
 I have an interest in Computer Aided Design and Additive Manufacturing and have experience in bringing projects from design phase through to implementation.

 ## Professional Contributions
-Since 2022 I have been involved with Practable.io Remote Labs experiments, doing PCB & circuit design along with embedded systems development for testing, mostly within the Arduino platform.
+Since 2022 I have been employed as the Specialist Technical Officer for Embedded Systems & Industrial Automation at the School of Engineering, The University of Edinburgh, where I consult on embedded systems projects and develop automation solutions in LabVIEW.
+I am involved with Practable.io Remote Labs experiments, doing PCB & circuit design along with embedded systems development, mostly within the Arduino platform.

 ## Most Used Languages
 - C++